Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Experiments

 \subsubsection{Lighting and Pose Variations}

 We first apply the learned models to a set of face photos with lighting variation and pose variation.
 Fig. \ref{fig:crossdata_sketch} shows some synthesized results from cGAN, CA-GAN, and SCA-GAN.
 Clearly, results of cGAN exists blurring and inky artifacts over dark regions.
-In contrast, the photos synthesized by using CA-GAN and SCA-GAN show less artifacts and express improved details over eye and mouse regions.
-Additionally, results of SCA-GAN show the best quality.
+In contrast, the photos produced by CA-GAN and SCA-GAN show less artifacts and express improved details over the eye and mouth regions.
+Besides, results of SCA-GAN show the best quality.